Title and statement of responsibility area

-For the purpose of preservation and easier access, tape recordings, photographs, and printed works such as books and pamphlets have been separated from the papers and manuscripts.
-The forty-three recordings have their own call number TC 31 and are fully described.
-The photographs, numbering 852, most of which are of Livesay and members of her family, are likewise numbered and described, and constitute Photograph Collection PC 43.
-Those of her books not already in the University of Manitoba Libraries system are now being catalogued.
+Tape recordings, photographs, and printed works such as books and pamphlets have been separated from the papers and manuscripts.
+The forty-three recordings have their own accession number TC 31 and are fully described.
+The 852 photographs, most of which are of Livesay and members of her family, constitute PC 43.
+Those of her books not already in the University of Manitoba Libraries system have been catalogued for inclusion in the library.

 Standard number area

 Rules or conventions